prime-minister-of-fun/s3csv_fdw/README.rst

 Install multicorn
 ===========================================
+First, be sure your python environment has a recent version of setuptools.
+For example, setuptools in the CENTOS 7 repos will return cryptic error messages.  "pip install --upgrade setuptools" worked for me on CENTOS 7.

-First you need to install it (last command might need a sudo).
+Second, you need to install it (last command might need a sudo).

 .. code:: bash
     git clone git@github.com:eligoenergy/s3csv_fdw.git